Gary O'Donoghue

-Gary O'Donoghue (born 1968) is a British journalist who works in Washington, D.C. as the chief North America political correspondent for BBC News.
+Gary O'Donoghue (born 1968) is an English journalist who works in Washington, D.C. as the chief North America political correspondent for BBC News.
 He is blind.

-Early life
+Early life and education

-O'Donoghue was born in London in 1968.
-His father was a semi-professional football player who also worked as a taxi driver, and his mother taught ballroom dancing.
-O'Donoghue was born partially sighted, but went totally blind by the time he was eight.
+O'Donoghue was born in North London in 1968 and was brought up in Hornchurch, Greater London, with two brothers, Steven and Andrew.
+His father Frank was a semi-professional football player who also worked as a taxi driver, and his mother taught ballroom dancing.
+O'Donoghue was born partially sighted, for unknown reasons, but went totally blind by the time he was eight.

 He was educated at Worcester College for the Blind (then a boys' boarding school though it has since merged with a similarly specialised girls' school), where he played blind football for England.
-O'Donoghue then attended Christ Church at the University of Oxford, where he read philosophy and modern languages.
+O'Donoghue then studied philosophy and modern languages at the University of Oxford as an undergraduate student at Christ Church, Oxford.